Staffordshire Fire & Rescue Service

 Do you consider yourself a feminist?

 Definitely.
-So final question – what is the one piece of advice that you’ve picked up over your professional life that can apply to any career and you would like to pass on?
+So final question – what is the one piece of advice that you’ve picked up over your professional life that you would like to pass on?

 Be confident in yourself, I think that’s the thing.
 There are a lot of barriers that everybody else can put in your way, but you’ve got to be confident in yourself and not worry about what other people think.